 In recent years, we’ve noticed the increase in news headlines about students being told they can’t engage in simple religious-freedom activities, such as reading their Bible personally during free time or praying during lunch.
 That’s why it’s so important to come alongside our students and encourage them that they do still have religious-freedoms protected under the U.S. Constitution—and they don’t have to be ashamed of or hide their deeply held religious beliefs.

-To that end, Focus on the Family also sponsors an annual, free-speech event for students (ages 13 and older) called the Day of Dialogue, which will take place in schools nationwide in mid April, this year’s event was Thursday, April 14, 2016.
+To that end, Focus on the Family also sponsors an annual, free-speech event for students (ages 13 and older) called the Day of Dialogue, which will take place in schools nationwide in April, this year’s event is on Friday, April 28, 2017.

 The Day of Dialogue helps Christian students carve out a safe place and have an equal opportunity to express a biblical viewpoint in a loving and Christ-centered manner—especially when hot-button topics, such as homosexuality, gender identity and same-sex marriage, are already being discussed and promoted in their public schools.